Eva Zeisel: Personal style

 Eva Zeisel's designs are made for use.
 The inspiration for her sensuous forms often comes from the curves of the human body.
 Her sense of form and color, as well as her use of bird themes, show influence from the Hungarian folk arts she grew up with.
-Most of Zeisel’s designs, whether in wood, metal, glass, plastic or ceramics, are designed in family groups.
+Most of Zeisel's designs, whether in wood, metal, glass, plastic or ceramics, are designed in family groups.
 Many of her designs nest together creating modular designs that also function to save space.

-Zeisel describes her designs in a New York Sun article: “I don’t create angular things.
-I’m a more circular person—it’s more my character….even the air between my hands is round.”
+Zeisel describes her designs in a New York Sun article: "I don't create angular things.
+I'm a more circular person—it's more my character....even the air between my hands is round."

 Among her most collected shapes are the eccentric, biomorphic "Town and Country" dishes, produced by Red Wing Pottery, in 1947.
 This set includes the iconic "mother and child" salt and pepper shakers.

 Personal life

-Eva Zeisel raised two children with Hans: a daughter, Jean Richards, who was born in 1940 and a son, John Zeisel, who was born in 1944.
+Zeisel raised two children with Hans: a daughter, Jean Richards, who was born in 1940 and a son, John Zeisel, who was born in 1944.
 In the documentary Throwing Curves: Eva Zeisel, John and Jean comment on their parents' tempestuous relationship in the 1940s and 1950s when the children were young.
 In the film, John claims that both Hans and Eva had dominant personalities, and that this often led to "a collision of forcefields".